About the AstraZeneca COVID-19 vaccine

 Advice for people who have had their first dose of AstraZeneca vaccine

-Almost all (one case in the UK) of the cases of TTS reported to date have occurred after the first dose of the vaccine.
+Almost all of the cases of TTS reported to date have occurred after the first dose of the vaccine.
 People who have had their first dose without any serious side effects can be confident in getting their second dose.

 Advice for people with weakened immune systems (immunocompromise)